-Eligible Designated Beneficiary (Spouse)

-Your spouse beneficiary may continue to maintain the inherited IRA funds in an Inherited IRA or may choose, at any time, to move the inherited IRA funds to an IRA of their own.
+Eligible Designated Beneficiary (Spouse) Your spouse beneficiary may continue to maintain the inherited IRA funds in an Inherited IRA or may choose, at any time, to move the inherited IRA funds to an IRA of their own.
 Spouse Move to Own IRA.
 Your spouse beneficiary may choose, at any time, to move the inherited IRA funds to their own Traditional, Traditional SEP, or if eligible, Traditional SIMPLE IRA through a direct transfer or a rollover.
 If your spouse beneficiary moves the inherited funds into an IRA of their own, they will be subject to RMD rules as the IRA owner.
 In a transfer, inherited IRA funds are moved directly from the Inherited IRA to your spouse's own IRA.
-Any hypothetical RMDs must be satisfied before your spouse may elect to transfer the inherited IRA funds to their own IRA.
-In a rollover, your spouse beneficiary withdraws the inherited IRA funds and then deposits the funds into their own IRA as a rollover contribution, generally within 60 days.
-They are prohibited from rolling over a distribution of the inherited funds if they rolled over an IRA distribution that they received within the last 12 months.
-Note: Your spouse beneficiary may not roll over any required distributions (including hypothetical RMD amounts).

-If your spouse beneficiary fails to take a required distribution from the Inherited IRA or contributes additional funds to the Inherited IRA, such IRA will automatically become your spouse's own IRA.
+Any hypothetical RMDs must be satisfied before your spouse may elect to transfer the inherited IRA funds and then deposits the funds into their own IRA as a rollover contribution, generally within 60 days.
+They are prohibited from rolling over an IRA distribution that they received within the last 12 months.
+Note: Your spouse beneficiary may not roll ower any required distributions (including hypothetical RMD amounts).
+Eligible Designat Beneficia (Nonspo If your spouse beneficiary fails to take a required distribution from the Inherited IRA or contributes additional funds to the Inherited IRA, such IRA will automatically become your spouse's own IRA.
 Inherited IRA Distribution Requirements.
 If your spouse chooses to leave the inherited funds in an Inherited IRA, they will be required to take RMDs each year as required under the rules for life expectancy payments, unless they make an election for the 10-year rule to apply.
 The deadline for electing the 10-year rule is the earlier of December 31 of calendar year you attained (or would have attained) RMD starting age or December 31 of the tenth calendar year following your death.
 If, however, your death is in the calendar year you attained (or would have attained) RMD starting age, or in the calendar year immediately following the year you attained RMD starting age, the election deadline for your spouse beneficiary is December 31 of the calendar year following your death.
 See "Required Distributions" in this disclosure statement for information on determining your RMD starting age.